JordanMarr/SqlHydra/README.md

 ## Data Readers
-Using the `--readers` option will generate a data reader class for each table.
+Using the `--readers` option will generate a special `HydraReader` class that will provide strongly typed readers for each table in a given database schema.
-The generated reader classes provide strongly typed access for each column, and also include helper methods for loading the entire table record.
+- The `HydraReader` will contain a property for each table in the schema.
+- The generated record for a given table can be loaded in its entirety via the `Read` method.
+- Each table property in the `HydraReader` will contain a property for each column in the table to allow reading individual columns.

 ### Reading Generated Table Records